-We have incurred net losses in each reporting period since our inception, we have not generated any revenue from product sales to date, and we have financed our operations principally through private financings, our initial public offering, or IPO, and follow-on public offerings of our common stock.
-We have incurred net losses of \$237.1 million for the year ended December 31, 2022, and \$231.4 million and \$182.1 million for the nine months ended September 30, 2023 and September 30, 2022, respectively.
-As of September 30, 2023, we had an accumulated deficit of \$827.6 million.
+We have incurred net losses in almost every reporting period since our inception, we have not generated any revenue from product sales to date, and we have financed our operations principally through private financings, our initial public offering, or IPO, and follow-on public offerings of our common stock.
+We incurred a net loss of \$292.3 million for the year ended December 31, 2023.
+We had net income of \$10.0 million and a net loss of \$63.3 million for the three months ended March 31, 2024 and March 31, 2023, respectively.
+As of March 31, 2024, we had an accumulated deficit of \$878.5 million.
 Our losses have resulted principally from expenses incurred in research and development of our product candidates and from management and administrative costs and other expenses that we have incurred while building our business infrastructure.
 We expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses as we discover, develop and market additional potential products.